ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/unboxed-types/index.md

 | `int64# array`                   | `Custom_tag`       | reserved custom block word, followed by 64 bits per element |
 | `float32# array`, `int32# array` | `Custom_tag`       | reserved custom block word, followed by 32 bits per element |

+The above table is written about concrete types like `float#` and `int64#`, but actually holds for all types of the relevant layout.

 The reserved custom block word is the standard custom block field that stores a pointer to the record of custom operations, like polymorphic equality and comparison.
-(For unboxed 32-bit element types, it also tracks whether the array stores an odd or even number of elements.)

-The above table is written about concrete types like `float#` and `int64#`, but actually holds for all types of the relevant layout.
+For unboxed 32-bit element types, like `int32#` and `float32#`, the custom operations pointer is different for odd-length arrays and even-length arrays.

+Odd-length arrays of 32-bit element type have 32 bits of padding at the end.
+The contents of this padding is unspecified, and it is not guaranteed that the padding value will be preserved by the generated code or the runtime.

 # Using unboxed types in structures